Salandora/OctoPrint-AutomaticOnOffPlugin/README.md

 # Automatic On/Off Plugin
+---

-This plugin relies on other API-Plugins which implement the methods to e.g. switch GPIOs, talk to a micro controller, do what ever is necessary to swith on the relay
+This plugin relies on other API-Plugins which implement the methods to e.g. switch GPIOs, talk to a micro controller, do what ever is necessary to switch on the relay

 ---